 Joanna Chiu, a Canadian journalist born in Hong Kong is in a unique position to explore our relation with China.
 A big issue for Canadians was labeled "the two Michaels," (Michael Spavor, Michael Kovrig)with one of them being an acquaintance of hers.
 The American White House wanted to extradite a Chinese national, Meng Wanzhou who they suspected was defying their Iranian sanctions.
-With an agreement to honor, Canada started the legal procedure.
+With an agreement to honor, Canada started the legal procedure to extradite her from her Canadian home.
 China was very upset with this and shortly after took two Canadians into their jurisdiction, meaning prison after what were charged with spurious spying claims.
-That situation was not resolved when the book was published, but Joanna commented on their release in tv. program with Steve Paikin that inspired this post.
+That situation was not resolved when the book was published, but Joanna commented on their release in a tv program with Steve Paikin that inspired this post.

 China has the longest history of any modern country.
 At one time they felt haughty and resistant to the outside world.
 Then they went through a period of humiliation.
 The Opium Wars signaled their weakness.
 The British managed to hold onto Hong Kong which offered a sort of beacon to the rest of China, but was seen as further humiliation.
 Through hard work and careful planning they have become and economic and political force for the whole world to acknowledge and deal with.